fabiosenracorrea/CS50/Week_2_Arrays/readme.md

 ### What was the exercise here?

 On this week, much like last week, there was an exercise having two options, that diverged on difficulty.
-The student has to choose only one the options, and it was chosen the harder one.
+The student has to choose only one of the options, and it was chosen the harder one.
 Details [here](https://cs50.harvard.edu/x/2020/psets/2/).

-#### Exercise 1 - Substitution
+### Exercise 1 - Substitution

 Design and implement a program, substitution, that encrypts messages using a substitution cipher.